Piovene Rocchette is where most of my family lives—I have about eight uncles and aunts and countless cousins in this one tiny place. It is a

 near the place!

 I sent my husband to take the photo.
-I'm always convinced I see ghosts floating outside or just inside the top windows, which is where they are supposed to appear...can you see any?
-Maybe it's just me.
+I'm always convinced I see ghosts floating outside or just inside the top windows, which is where they are supposed to appear...
+Can you see any in the photo below?
+Maybe it's just me, but I am sure there is something in that top right window and the middle left one.

 Monte Summano